 - z/OS Debugger cannot always determine the exact length of the program in memory.
 In certain situations, the length might be rounded to a multiple of 4K.
-Therefore, the length checking is not always exact and programs that might appear the same length are not. - The copy of the program found in DD name EQALOAD or DD name STEPLIB must exactly match the copy in memory.
-If the program found does not exactly match the copy loaded from LLA (even though the lengths match), unpredictable problems, including abends, might occur. - If you are running DTSU in foreground, you must use DD name EQALOAD.
-When a DD name of STEPLIB is specified when DTSU is running in the TSO foreground, DTSU uses a different DD name and, therefore, z/OS Debugger cannot find STEPLIB.
+Therefore, the length checking is not always exact and programs that might appear the same length are not. - The copy of the program found in DD name EQALOAD or in a DD from the search path must exactly match the copy in memory.
+If the program found does not exactly match the copy loaded from LLA (even though the lengths match), unpredictable problems, including abends, might occur.